 - 3. There has been a lengthy period of debate and discussion around housing lettings since we first considered whether to introduce CBL.
 Cabinet decided in September 2005 that there should be a CBL pilot, and to examine the relative merits of points and bandings for prioritising housing needs.
-In March 2008 Cabinet resolved that we should roll out Choice Based Lettings across the borough and develop proposals for a bandings scheme. - 4.
+In March 2008 Cabinet resolved that we should roll out Choice Based Lettings across the borough, and develop proposals for a bandings scheme. - 4.
 Our draft scheme has been developed in the light of all of that debate and discussion, and has been subject to a period of public consultation.
 It has been tested in terms of its practicality and likely outcomes.
-The Cross Party Working Group on Choice Based Lettings has closely supervised the process on behalf of the Select Committee on the Environment. - 5.
+The Cross Party Working Group on Choice Based Lettings has closely supervised the process, and in particular has already examined the recommendations that are now brought to Select Committee. - 5.
 It should be noted that there was no brief to make significant changes to the priority order for housing the objective was to translate the points scheme into something that would be easier for the public to understand.
 However, a bandings scheme by definition does not attempt the degree of ordering of needs that is implicit in a points scheme, so this report will identify the effects that its implementation would have on existing applications. - 6.
-If Cabinet approves the proposals, then there will be a period of systems development and testing, staff training, and communicating the changes to customers and stakeholders.
+If Cabinet approves the proposals on 18th March, then there would be a period of systems development and testing, staff training, and communicating the changes to customers and stakeholders.
 It is anticipated that this would take approximately nine months, given that staff have to continue to deliver the current service alongside developing its replacement, and there are other IT projects in progress as well as this one.